Osprey Rook 65 Review

-It carries 30-40 lbs by design.
+It carries 30-40 pounds by design.
 It takes small loads well, so if overnights are in your future, this could be one to consider.
 In practice, however, we found that carrying comfort began to diminish after about 35 pounds.
-For a pack that can stand up to a little more weight and offers a little more comfort, we recommend the Osprey Volt 60.

 We appreciate the effort put into the suspension on this budget pack, but there are better options out there.
-The airspeed back panel provides superior ventilation, and the wire frame does do an excellent job of transferring the load to the waist belt, so it's a practical design, we just didn't find the waist belt to be particularly comfortable.
-For a much more robust suspension system, we would recommend the Osprey Aether Pro 70.
+The airspeed back panel provides superior ventilation, and the wireframe does do an excellent job of transferring the load to the waist belt, so it's a practical design, we just didn't find the waist belt to be particularly comfortable.

 Features and Ease of Use

-We found that the lid was a tossup.
+We found that the lid was a toss-up.
 On the one hand, its narrow opening means that gear isn't spilling out all over the trail.
 On the other hand, it's just difficult to see into the pocket to get what you are after.
 Because the lid integrates into the main body of the pack, the opening is rather tight as well making for much more of a fishing expedition than we would want from a lid.
-If you are looking for a feature-rich model, check out the Osprey Aether AG 60 or Gregory Baltoro 65.

 Adjustability and Fit

 On the flip side, our testing revealed that our particularly skinny reviewers had trouble cinching down the waist belt.
-They just about ran out of runway before they could get it properly secure.
+They just about ran out of strap before they could get it properly secure.

 This budget pack will get you from start to finish, but you won't necessarily get there in style.
 Its basic feature set feels minimalist, but it doesn't come at a minimalist weight.
-If your bottom line is your top priority, this is the least expensive pack in our review; however, we would personally spend a few extra dollars on the Osprey Volt 60 to get more from our purchase.
+If your bottom line is your top priority, this is the least expensive pack in our review; however, for a few more dollars you can get a significantly more comfortable, more capable pack.